Cov-ComSec/Cov-ComSec.github.io/content/posts/metasploit/index.md

 - Payload – holds shellcodes/other scripts handy after exploitation.
 - Auxiliary – mainly for scanning/checking a machine is vulnerable to an exploit.
-- Post – used after exploitation for privesc/pivoting/maintaining access.
+- Post – used after exploitation for privilege escalation/pivoting/maintaining access.
 - Encoder – used to hide payloads to avoid antivirus signature detection.
 - NOP – used for buffer overflow and ROP chain attacks.